 Toy Story 3 Is an Allegory for the Holocaust

-Toy Story 3 is arguably the darkest film in Pixar's flagship trilogy, but it's still a heartwarming tale about friendship, growing up, and sticking together through the hardest times (like, say, during a Randy Newman song montage).
+Toy Story 3 is arguably the darkest film in Pixar's flagship series, but it's still a heartwarming tale about friendship, growing up, and sticking together through the hardest times (like, say, during a Randy Newman song montage).
 Oh, and also it's about the mass extermination of millions of people in concentration camps.

 According to film critic Jordan Hoffman, Toy Story 3 is totally about the Holocaust.
 Then again, in the same article he goes on to make a case for the movie being Marxist propaganda, an existentialist film, and a metaphor for various world religions, so maybe he wasn't being completely serious there.
 The Holocaust theory is the one that caught the attention of the Internet, though, because of the surprising number of parallels between this lighthearted story about talking toys and one of humanity's greatest tragedies.

 Why It's Not That Crazy: